raphaeldiscky/go-food-micro/README.md

   - `Grafana` for visualization
   - `Tempo` for trace storage
 - ✅ Containerized deployments using `Docker` and `docker-compose`
-- 🚧 Add `Kubernetes` for container orchestration and deployment
+- ✅ `Resiliency Patterns` for handling failures [go-resiliency](https://github.com/eapache/go-resiliency) for circuit breaker, retries, and backoff strategies
 - 🚧 Using `Outbox Pattern` for all microservices for [Guaranteed Delivery](https://www.enterpriseintegrationpatterns.com/GuaranteedMessaging.html) or [At-least-once Delivery](https://www.cloudcomputingpatterns.org/at_least_once_delivery/)
-- 🚧 Using `Inbox Pattern` for handling [Idempotency](https://www.cloudcomputingpatterns.org/idempotent_processor/) in reciver side and [Exactly-once Delivery](https://www.cloudcomputingpatterns.org/exactly_once_delivery/)
+- 🚧 Using `Inbox Pattern` for handling [Idempotency](https://www.cloudcomputingpatterns.org/idempotent_processor/) in receiver side and [Exactly-once Delivery](https://www.cloudcomputingpatterns.org/exactly_once_delivery/)
-- 🚧 `Resiliency Patterns` for handling failures and transient errors using [go-resiliency](https://github.com/eapache/go-resiliency) for circuit breaker, retries, and backoff strategies

 ## Technologies - Libraries 🛠️